 The Vienna Classification and its recent Montreal modification categorize Crohn disease into 3 principal patterns: (1) primarily inflammatory, which after several years commonly evolves into (2) primarily stenotic or obstructing or (3) primarily penetrating or fistulizing.
 These different clinical patterns dictate different therapeutic approaches.
 Some genetic studies suggest a molecular basis for this classification.

 Crohn disease should be suspected in a patient with inflammatory or obstructive symptoms or in a patient without prominent GI symptoms but with perianal fistulas or abscesses or with otherwise unexplained arthritis, erythema nodosum, fever, anemia, or (in a child) stunted growth.
 A family history of Crohn disease also increases the index of suspicion.
 Similar symptoms and signs (eg, abdominal pain, diarrhea) may be caused by other GI disorders.
-Differentiation from UC (see see Differentiating Crohn Disease and Ulcerative Colitis) may be an issue in the 20% of cases in which Crohn disease is confined to the colon.
+Differentiation from UC (see Table 1: Differentiating Crohn Disease and Ulcerative Colitis) may be an issue in the 20% of cases in which Crohn disease is confined to the colon.
 However, because treatment is similar, this distinction is critical only when surgery or experimental therapy is contemplated.

 Patients presenting with an acute abdomen (either initially or during a relapse) should have flat and upright abdominal x-rays and an abdominal CT scan.
 These studies may show obstruction, abscesses or fistulas, and other possible causes of an acute abdomen (eg, appendicitis).
 Ultrasonography may better delineate gynecologic pathology in women with lower abdominal and pelvic pain.